autonomys/subspace-docs/docs/farming-&-staking/wallets/subwallet.md

 ---
 title: ✨ SubWallet
 sidebar_position: 1
-description: How to configure the SubWallet Substrate wallet for the Subspace Network
+description: How to configure the SubWallet Substrate wallet for the Autonomys Network
 slug: /wallets/subwallet
 keywords:
     - Farmer